 9 Dec - 11 Jan 2018

-Due to Christmas and New Year’s celebrations between December 25th - Jan 2nd, the projects are closed, however, volunteers may still use the accommodation and food.
+Due to Christmas and New Year’s celebrations between December 25th - Jan 2nd, the projects are closed, however, volunteers may still use the accommodation and food and join us for Christmas lunch on the 25th.

 With every new arrival we have a safety and orientation briefing where we discuss issues such as general safety in South Africa for example, what to do in the settlements, where not to go, what to do in case of an emergency, sea currents, HIV AIDS and crime.
 There is a volunteer co-ordinator with our volunteers at all times while on project to ensure the safety of the children and volunteer.
 We offer all our volunteers 24/7 support and assistance.